certpass/AWS-Certified-DevOps-Engineer-Professional-2018-Dumps-Practice-Test/README.md

-AWS Certified DevpOps Engineer Professional 2018 Dumps Practice Test for passing the exam on first attempt with over 400 Questions
+AWS Certified DevOps Engineer Professional 2018 Dumps Practice Test for passing the exam on first attempt with over 400 Questions
 The AWS Certified DevOps Engineer Professional exam validates a candidate's technical expertise in managing, providing and operating distributed applications on AWS.
 This is a difficult exam and requires you to have at least 2 or more years of hands-on experience.
 But Dont worry, i will help you to pass the exam in first attempt.

 I have recently came across the practice questions on Udemy.
 I have practiced all 400 Questions and most of the questions are repeated in exam and i have passed the exam in first attempt with 92%.